gyermolenko/download_site/README.md

 # download_site
 Gets site locally.

-Should be able to process small sites:
+ - downloads html
- - download html, images
+ - fixes local urls to be able to browse offline

- - fix local urls to be able browse offline
+(unfinished) - should get images